 According to their website, Buckeye Community Theatre is “spotlighting youth as one of NEO’s fastest growing youth-centered organizations.”
 Ask any kid involved or their parents, and they’ll tell you it’s an amazing experience . . . right here in Medina!
-This summer’s production: Singing in the Rain Jr.
+This summer’s production: High School Musical.

 Click here to visit their website.

 From PTO to PRIDE, Strategic Planning Committees, classroom parents, literacy volunteers, parent coaches and field trip chaperones, there are so many ways to be involved in the schools.
 Click here for info on how to contact the Buckeye Schools . . . you’ll make a difference!
 Note: a background check is required.
 Contact the schools to learn more.